hashicorp/terraform/website/source/docs/providers/aws/r/autoscaling_notification.html.markdown

 # aws\_vpc

-Provides an AutoScaling Group with Notification support, via SNS Topics
+Provides an AutoScaling Group with Notification support, via SNS Topics.
+Each of the `notifications` map to a [Notification Configuration][2] inside Amazon Web Services, and are applied to each AutoScaling Group you supply.

 ## Example Usage